William Cutolo: Labor racketeer

 During the 1980s, Cutolo became the president and business agent for Teamsters Union local 861 in New York.
-However, in 1990, Cutolo resigned his positions the day before the Teamsters Union was planning to expel him for organized crime ties.
+In 1990, Cutolo resigned his positions the day before the Teamsters Union was planning to expel him for organized crime ties.
 Cutolo also gained control of District Council (DC) 37, a local of the American Federation of State, County, and Municipal Employees (AFSCME).
 Cutolo and his close friend mobster Thomas DiNardo used Council 37 to steer jobs to Colombo associates and spending towards Colombo-controlled vendors and resorts.

 Cutolo was not afraid to use intimidation to maintain power.
 In 1990, Cutolo sent thugs to beat up 72-year-old Vincent Parisi, the head of a Laborers Union local with colon cancer.
 During a meeting several days earlier, Parisi had cursed at Cutolo and thrown a paper ball at his face.
 In 1998, New York City newspapers reported on links between Council 37 and the National Leukemia Research Foundation, Cutolo's favorite charity.
 Investigators questioned whether cash donations from union officials were actually being received by the Foundation.
 During the 1990s, Cutolo also became vice president of the new Local 400 of the Industrial & Production Workers Union, a city workers union.
 He was later accused of using the union's name to receive money from companies seeking to avoid union organizers.

 Businessman

 Cutolo also extorted money from companies such as Embassy Terrace, a Brooklyn caterer.
 The company was in severe financial trouble when it approached Cutolo for help.
-In return his investment, Cutolo gained control over the enterprise.
+In return for his investment, Cutolo gained control over the enterprise.
 Cutolo also controlled several restaurants and nightclubs In New York and Miami, Florida.

-In 1998, Cutolo and mobster Vincent "Vinny Ocean" Palermo allegedly formed a partnership with German corporation Siemens AG behind dummy investors on a cell phone deal in Russia.
+In 1998, Cutolo and mobster Vincent "Vinny Ocean" Palermo allegedly formed a partnership with German corporation Siemens AG, behind dummy investors on a cell phone deal in Russia.